 In order to keep topics fresh and the blog as multi-faceted as possible, as well as to practice some posting hygiene, please remember the following:

-If updating the title of your article from a draft title or place-holder, please 'edit permalink' and paste in the final title of your article.
+If updating the title of your article from a draft title or place-holder, please go to the Permalink dropdown and paste in the final title of your article in 'URL Slug'.

-You may also use this function to customize or shorten the link name.
+You may also use this box to customize or shorten the link name.
 For example, new posts of Alumni Magazine articles include "alumni" as the first word of the permalink.

-If someone other than the posting author has written the piece, author credit may be noted.
-In the post editing section, these articles should use the author dropdown “Advancing the Science Contributor.”
-The author’s name may be identified in text at the beginning of the post.
+If someone other than the individual posting the article has written the piece, author credit may be noted.
+In the 'Status & Visibility' section, you can change to the correct person, or if not available, use the author dropdown “Advancing the Science Contributor.”
+The author’s name may be identified in italicized text at the beginning of the post.

 Author and organization are attributed for inter-institutional posts, example: “By Martha Coventry, Senior Editor, University of Minnesota School of Public Health.”